Experts weigh in on GOP claims FBI search at Trump’s Mar-A-Lago was a 'weaponizing' of the US Justice System

 Search warrants involving ‘special circumstances' such as politicians must go through extra layers of oversight before being presented to a Federal Magistrate Judge for approval, MacVeigh said.

-Those extra layers often include approval by the U.S. Attorney in that circuit, the Special Agent in Charge of the FBI division in the area the warrant is being executed, a Deputy Director, and, in this case, MacVeigh said, the head of the FBI, Christopher Ray.
-Ray was nominated by Trump to lead the department in 2017.
+Those extra layers often include approval by the U.S. Attorney in that circuit, the Special Agent in Charge of the FBI division in the area the warrant is being executed, a Deputy Director, and, in this case, MacVeigh said, the head of the FBI, Christopher Wray.
+Wray was nominated by Trump to lead the department in 2017.

 “The search warrant is because you believe that it’s eminent that something is happening at that location.
 You’re basically saying you believe there’s documents in the residence, and they need to be acquired now because you believe they may be destroyed or gotten rid of,” MacVeigh said.